 WASHINGTON — The Internal Revenue Service today announced there will be a change in the interest rates for the calendar quarter beginning April 1, 2005.
 The interest rates are as follows:

-- eight (8) percent for large corporate underpayments; and
+- Eight (8) percent for large corporate underpayments.

 The interest rates announced today are computed from the federal short-term rate based on daily compounding determined during January 2005.

 Rev. Rul.
 2005-15, announcing the new rates of interest, is attached and will appear in Internal Revenue Bulletin No. 2005-11, dated March 14, 2005.